Japan's Olympics minister is preferred candidate to head Tokyo 2020 - NHK | Politics

 Japan's Olympics minister is preferred candidate to head Tokyo 2020 - NHK

-Tokyo 2020 said in a statement that at a first meeting on Monday, the committee agreed upon five criteria for the new president.
-On Tuesday, specific candidates were discussed.
-The committee will meet again on Thursday, it said.
+"Members of the Tokyo 2020 organising committee have probably had all sorts of feelings in the past three days," he said.
+"But I saw that Tokyo 2020 was more determined than ever to hold the Summer Games, and I found that very encouraging."
+Tokyo 2020 said in a statement that at a first meeting on Tuesday, the committee agreed on five criteria for the new president, and discussed specific candidates on Wednesday.
+It will meet again on Thursday.

 The International Olympic Committee said at the time it was as dedicated as ever to holding the Games and would work hand-in-hand with Mori's successor.
 The Games are set to begin on July 23.